Updated June, 2021

 By the time I finish writing this article, I will be able to claim a “proven track record” of having written an article, which I can then add to my resume.
 The challenge is that this track record is both unremarkable and indistinguishable from any other content producer out there.
 That is…until I differentiate it with a story.

 Though this example is offered tongue-in-cheek, it’s based on thousands of interactions I’ve had with Ivy Exec members during resume consultation calls.
-In my four years as a Sr. Career Advisor for the company, I saw this phrase, or variations, countless times.
+In my four years as a Senior Career Advisor, I saw this phrase, or variations of it, countless times.
 I never once doubted the veracity of my clients’ track record claims.
 The challenge is that without evidence, they remain just that, claims.

 While a summary is useful for capturing the breadth of an experienced candidate’s career, on a resume, there is no time for any text that doesn’t make a point or drive action.
 This is why I believe that you should instead open with a pitch instead of a summary.
 Ideally, you should aim to begin answering the only question the employer is really asking…“why should we hire you?”
 Your executive

 summary pitch should start there — and waste no time in proving your proven track record.